JuneKanyawat/JuneKanyawat/README.md

-## 🌈 Namaste!! 🐻 it's me,
+## 🌈 Halo!! 🐻 it's me,

-I am currently a fourth-year ordinary engineering student.
+I am currently an ordinary engineering graduate student.
 I am passionate about writing code and programming.
 My major provides me with the opportunity to present my ideas and express my creativity in my work.</h3>

-- 🔭 I’m currently working on an **internship**
+- 🔭 I’ve just started my **first job**

-- ✨ I’m a front-end developer who is currently learning and working on **machine learning**
+- ✨ I’m a front-end developer who is currently learning and working on **mobile app development**

 - :apple: Beginner mindset (**open to learn**)